elevateforhumanity/fix2/HOMEPAGE_VIDEO_SCRIPT.md

 **Script:**

 > "Most LMS platforms are built for online courses.
-Elevate Connects is built for workforce training — with program holder portals, case management, and compliance tracking that Moodle and Docebo don't offer.
+Elevate for Humanity is built for workforce training — with program holder portals, case management, and compliance tracking that Moodle and Docebo don't offer.
 If you're running WRG, WIOA, or DOL programs, schedule a demo today."

 ### 2-Minute Version (For Detailed Demo)